Ho3ein83/snowflake-db-gui/README.md

 This React app is a web interface for managing your database.
 SnowflakeDB comes with its own web interface, if you need to customize it, you can use this repository, otherwise you don't need this app.

 ## Configuration
-To change the configuration of the web interface, open `index.html` file located in app directory.
+To change the configuration of the web interface, open [index.html](https://github.com/Ho3ein83/snowflake-db-gui/blob/master/index.html) file located in the main directory.

 This is how the configuration looks like, which you can change as you need:
 ```javascript